Advocacy and Support

 UC Berkeley has a rich tradition of international engagement with institutions and researchers from all over the world who are committed to the advancement of research, scholarship, and service.
 We are of the firm belief that the international student and scholar community are vital to the intellectual life of the university and to our teaching and research mission.
 We remain committed to protecting these interests.
 This is a time when we are experiencing unprecedented events both within the U.S. and globally.
 It is therefore incumbent upon us to advocate for sound legislation and policies that are more welcoming and reflect our values.

 The University of California system and UC Berkeley continue to monitor and advocate for sound legislation around immigration matters.
 Following is an update of what efforts are being made to address specific issues.
 When situations arise where you can assist, we will provide links for you to follow to join our advocacy efforts.
-For updates regarding the most recent U.S. immigration policy, Executive Orders, and travel advisories, please see BIO's Immigration Policy Updates & FAQ webpage.
+For updates regarding the most recent U.S. immigration policy, Executive Orders, and travel advisories, please see Berkeley International Office's Immigration Policy Updates & FAQ webpage.

 Fall 2021 Semester